 The crullers are more like a circular churro.
 They are more delicate in texture as they are light and airy.

-They have online ordering so you can plan your box, and then go pick them up.
+They had online ordering so you can plan your box, and then go pick them up.
 There is a parking garage across the street.
 Or bring someone with you to hop out and fetch them while you circle the block.
 But then you’d have to share your doughnuts.